How to Rebuild Trust in Your Relationship

 Understand the Pain Caused

 “It is also critical to understand how much pain you caused,” continues Doares.
 “This may require revisiting your actions repeatedly, even though you don’t want to.
 The person who decides when you have gotten it is your partner.
 Then, and only then, will they begin to heal and start to trust again.”
+Even in open or jack and jill swinger relationships, trust is the foundation — and rebuilding it takes time, honesty, and accountability.

 Issue a Clean Apology